zalerion/rpi-multiroom-setup/README.md

 # rpi-multiroom-setup
 Simplify the extensive setup of a raspberry pi multiroom system.
-Based on Snapserver and mpd, with optional Bluetooth.
+Based on Snapserver and mpd.

 Please be aware: this is an early stage.